younggyoseo/FastTD3/README.md

   - If the agent is completely stuck or much worse than your expectation, try using `num_steps=3` or disabling `use_cdq`.
   - For tasks that have penalty reward terms (e.g., torques, energy, action_rate, ..), consider lowering them for initial experiments, and tune the values.
 In some cases, curriculum learning with lower penalty terms followed by fine-tuning with stronger terms is effective.
 - When you encounter out-of-memory error with your GPU, our recommendation for reducing GPU usage is (i) smaller `buffer_size`, (ii) smaller `batch_size`, and then (iii) smaller `num_envs`.
 Because our codebase is assigning the whole replay buffer in GPU to reduce CPU-GPU transfer bottleneck, it usually has the largest GPU consumption, but usually less harmful to reduce.
+- Consider using `--compile_mode max-autotune` if you plan to run for many training steps.
+This may speed up training by up to 10% at the cost of a few additional minutes of heavy compilation.

 ## 🛝 Playing with the FastTD3 training